 This also means that you don't have to play the same game as everyone else.
 You do not need to take exactly as many AP courses as the top student in your school does.

 Are you a writer who really wants to showcase this talent in your college application?
 You don't have to take AP Biology.
 It might be really difficult and unenjoyable for you, and it will take up hundreds of hours that are far better spent elsewhere that will strengthen your application.

 For my business, I interview and hire a lot of Ivy League graduates.
 When I ask about AP scores, it's actually rare for someone to have taken the full gamut of AP courses, or even close to the 14 AP tests that I took.
 Most often it's centered around their core interests.

 Don't feel pressured to do what your friends are doing or what's generally accepted as right.

 Finally, make sure you really understand all the prerequisites for each of the advanced courses and plan ahead.
-You may have to take summer school courses – understand how this works and anticipate any issues.
+You might have to take summer-school courses—understand how this works and anticipate any issues.

-A personal example: I wanted to take AP Biology in Freshman year, which meant I had to take Biology as a summer course after 8th grade.
+A personal example: I wanted to take AP Biology my freshman year, which meant I had to take biology as a summer course after 8th grade.
 This was unusual and I was only one of two freshmen to do this.